-Autumn 2021 will bring a lot of changes beyond the leaves.
+Autumn brings a lot of changes beyond the leaves.
 Kids may be going back to the classroom full time and adults might be headed back to the office after more than a year largely spent at home.
 But one part of fall never seems to change: the sniffles, coughs and sneezes of allergies.
 And while we still have some summer left, allergy season is already here.

 “It’s a trifecta this time of year,” said David Stukus, M.D., a pediatric allergy and asthma specialist at Nationwide Children’s Hospital in Columbus, Ohio and associate professor of pediatrics at the Ohio State University College of Medicine.
 “The most common cause is circulating viral infections as kids go back to school,” Stukus says.
 “The other would be changes in the weather pattern, which can cause worsening symptoms that are often preexisting.
 We have ragweed and mold spores, especially on rainy days and when the leaves collect in the fall.”